FreddieLindsey/truffle-webpack-boilerplate/README.md

 ## Docker

 I couldn't find the Docker image referenced in the [testrpc repository](https://github.com/ethereumjs/testrpc).
 I have therefore built it and pushed it publicly to Docker.
 Please kindly recognise that this work is not my own, but that of [ethereumjs](https://github.com/ethereumjs).

+## Issues

+Please feel free to contact me or submit a PR if you find any issues you'd like to share.